 Several papers have studied the occurrence of lending within the firm from a theoretical perspective.
-Besides Azariadis (1988) and Michelacci & Quadrini (2005, 2009), Bernhardt & Timmis (1990) were among the first to formalize the idea, already noticed in Azariadis (1975), that the employment relationship can help to "complete" financial markets when the workers cannot use human capital as collateral and are thus excluded from credit markets or when firms face borrowing restrictions due to financial frictions.
-More recently, Burdett & Coles (2003) study a labor market where firms post wage-tenure contracts and show that in equilibrium wages increase with tenure and the structure of the contracts reflects both the workers' preferences as well as the parameters of market environment that firms and workers face, including financial frictions.
-Our paper is, as far as we know, the first to systematically undertake the empirical task of showing how credit market frictions shape the wage contracts.
-The closest predecessor to our paper is Brandt & Hosios (1996).
-In a fascinating empirical contribution they use data on wage/employers contracts for some villages in 1936 rural China where presumably financial markets were absent.
-They show that wage contracts do indeed generate lending, whose direction - from the employer to the worker or vice versa - depends on preference parameters and the initial endowments of the two parties.
-However, in Brandt & Hosios (1996) credit frictions are given and taken as a realistic feature of the environment.
+Besides Azariadis (1988) and Michelacci and Quadrini (2005, 2009), Bernhardt and Timmis (1990) were among the first to formalize the idea, already noticed in Azariadis (1975), that the employment relationship can help to "complete" financial markets when the workers cannot use human capital as collateral and are thus excluded from credit markets or when firms face borrowing restrictions due to financial frictions.
+More recently, Burdett and Coles (2003) study a labor market where firms post wage-tenure contracts and show that in equilibrium wages increase with tenure, and the structure of the contracts reflects both the workers' preferences as well as the parameters of market environment that firms and workers face, including financial frictions.
+Our article is, as far as we know, the first to systematically undertake the empirical task of showing how credit market frictions shape the wage contracts.
+The closest predecessor to our article is Brandt and Hosios (1996).
+In a fascinating empirical contribution, they use data on wage/employers contract for some villages in 1936 rural China where presumably financial markets were absent.
+They show that wage contracts do indeed generate lending, whose direction-from the employer to the worker or vice versa-depends on preference parameters and the initial endowments of the two parties.
+However, in Brandt and Hosios (1996) credit frictions are given and taken as a realistic feature of the environment.
 In contrast, our main contribution is to establish how wage contracts respond to observed and measured differences in the financial markets that firms and workers face in a modern economy.
-Michelacci & Quadrini (2009) exploit the joint implications of their model on the wage process and firm dynamics to test for the existence of credit flows from workers to firms.
-In their model, credit constrained firms pay initially lower wages and grow faster than unconstrained firms as they borrow from workers to reach the optimal size; moreover, wages also grow faster with firm growth, as workers are "paid back" as the firm approaches the optimal size and credit constraints are relaxed.
-Using Finnish matched data, they find that wage growth is positively related to firm growth and starting wages are negatively related to future firm growth, consistent with the model's predictions.
+Michelacci and Quadrini (2009) exploit the joint implications of their model on the wage process and firm dynamics to test for the existence of credit flows from workers to firms.
+In their model, credit-constrained firms pay initially lower wages and grow faster than unconstrained firms as they borrow from workers to reach the optimal size.
+Moreover, wages also grow faster with firm growth, as workers are "paid back" as the firm approaches the optimal size and credit constraints are relaxed.
+Using Finnishmatched data, they find that wage growth is positively related to firm growth and starting wages are negatively related to future firm growth, consistent with the model's predictions.
 Differently from these estimates, which use firms' dynamics to proxy for financial constraints, we directly relate the wage-tenure profile to measured frictions in local financial markets.
-More broadly, our paper contributes to a literature that studies the interrelations between credit and financial markets (i.e., Wasmer & Weil 2004, Benmelech, Bergman & Enriquez 2010).
-Our paper is also related to the debate on the returns to tenure (Altonji & Shakotko 1987, Altonji & Williams 2005, Topel 1991) and on the factors that affect them (see Dustmann & Meghir (2005) and references therein).
-In particular, Abowd, Kramarz & Roux (2006) document both heterogeneity in returns to tenure and a tendency for returns to be higher in low starting-wage firms.
+More broadly, our article contributes to a literature that studies the interrelations between labor and financial markets [i.e., Benmelech, Bergman, and Enriquez (2010); Wasmer and Weil (2004)].
+Our article is also related to the debate on the returns to tenure (Altonji and Shakotko 1987; Altonji and Williams 2005; Topel 1991) and on the factors that affect them [see Dustmann and Meghir (2005) and references therein].
+In particular, Abowd et al. (2006) document both heterogeneity in returns to tenure and a tendency for returns to be higher in low starting wage firms.
 Recognizing that the wage-tenure profile also reflects implicit credit flows contributes to explaining both findings.